Know Your Rights. Fight for Justice.

 To you, it’s a big deal, but the perpetrator may brush it off as nothing.
 They might even try to pin the blame on you since they’re in a position of authority.
 Meanwhile, you’re feeling increasingly stuck, hopeless, and helpless.
 If this sounds familiar, you’re not alone, and you’re not powerless.
 Our San Diego harassment attorneys are on your side to give you the justice you deserve.

-The Two Main Types Of Sexual Harassment
+Types of Sexual Harassment

 Both types of sexual harassment are dehumanizing and degrading.
-You should never have to endure harassment at work, school or elsewhere.
+You should never have to endure harassment at work, school, or elsewhere.